-Included in accounts receivable as at December 31, 2018 are amounts receivable from Samaritan's Purse Inc. of \$370,182 (2017 - \$538,369).
-Included in accounts payable as at December 31, 2018 is an amount payable to Samaritan's Purse Inc. of \$nil (2017 - \$23,640).
-These operating amounts are subject to normal trade terms and are included in the respective accounts receivable and accounts payable balances.
+Included in accounts receivable as at December 31, 2019 are amounts receivable from Samaritan's Purse Inc. of \$913,308 (2018 - \$370,182).
+This operating amount is subject to normal trade terms and is included in the accounts receivable balance.
 During the year, the Organization and Samaritan's Purse Inc. paid reimbursable expenses on behalf of each other.